 Transforming organizations often requires increased stakeholder involvement and new alliances.
-Health systems have traditionally focused on standardizing and reducing costs of commodity supplies such as bandages and IVs, through group purchasing contracts while tiptoeing around politically charged issues such as physician preference items and the Figure 7: How many times have you decided not to seek healthcare in the last year because of how much that care would cost you?
+Health systems have traditionally focused on standardizing and reducing costs of commodity supplies such as bandages and IVs, through group purchasing contracts while tiptoeing around politically charged issues such as physician preference items and the comparative effectiveness of products.
+Hospitals are now employing more physicians and have more influence in managing physician preference purchases.

+Figure 7: How many times have you decided not to seek healthcare in the last year because of how much that care would cost you?